bbastanza/Star-Wars-API/README.md

 Up to this point the projects I have worked on have been using static data or data that has been provided by the user.
 This application was a great opportunity to look deeper into how the web works.
 Building this project was also a chance to continue to practice working with react.
 I wanted to try to learn as much new things as possible, which is why I chose to use only functional components with React Hooks.

+Specific things I used and learned while building this application:

 > React Hooks including useState & useEffect

 > Using Postman during the build process to validate http requests